thesecuremethod/Docs/HowTos/cloud_wan_faq.rst

 What is the Aviatrix CloudWAN?
 ---------------------------------------

-Aviatrix CloudWAN is a feature where Aviatrix Controller manages and help connect on-prem Cisco IOS Routers to the cloud directly.
+Aviatrix CloudWAN is a feature where the Aviatrix Controller manages and helps connect your on-prem Cisco IOS Routers to the cloud directly.

-CloudWAN can be used to fulfill the following tasks.
+CloudWAN can be used to fulfill the following tasks:

  1. Manage multiple Cisco IOS Routers from the Aviatrix Controller.
 This includes uploading and viewing the IOS configuration, making configuration changes and monitoring the health and stats of these routers.
  #.
-Auto connect Cisco IOS routers to the Aviatrix Transit Gateway or AWS TGW with IPSEC VPN over the Internet, thus allowing them to be part of the Transit Network where they gain connectivity to Spoke VPCs.
+Auto-Connect Cisco IOS routers to the Aviatrix Transit Gateway or AWS TGW with an IPSEC VPN over the Internet, thus allowing them to be part of the Transit Network where they gain connectivity to Spoke VPCs.

 What are the CloudWAN deployment architectures?
 --------------------------------------------------

-There are three ways to deploy CloudWAN.
+There are three ways to deploy CloudWAN:

 CloudWAN Deployment 1
 ^^^^^^^^^^^^^^^^^^^^^^^^^